Geology of Uranium Deposits in Colorado

 The hydrothermal veins of the Schwartzwalder Mine are hosted in Precambrian age metamorphic rocks, schists, gneisses, and quartzite.
 Most of the uranium-bearing veins are located in garnet biotite gneiss and quartzite.
 The veins fill north- to northwest-trending, mostly steeply dipping, Laramide age (about 70 million years ago) fractures in the garnet biotite gneiss, quartzite, and other rocks.
 The ore minerals in the veins consist of uraninite (variety pitchblende), some coffinite, copper sulfides, and other base metal sulfides.
 Quartz and carbonate minerals form the gangue (non-ore) minerals.

-Citations, Categories & Tags
+Explore Citations, Categories, Tags